Responsible employer

 Occupational safety is another major concern within our Group.
 Each estate made this a priority and has formalized the Group’s commitment in this area in a proper OHS policy, strengthened in most cases by RSPO certification.

 These OHS policies focus on prevention.
-All employees concerned receive PPE (personal protective equipment) adapted to their workstation and free of charge: work clothes, boots, safety shoes, helmets, aprons.
+All employees concerned receive PPE (Personal Protective Equipment) adapted to their workstation and free of charge: work clothes, boots, safety shoes, helmets, aprons.
 Regular awareness raising sessions are organized to encourage the wearing of personal protective equipment.
 We impose these same safety conditions on teams of indirect employees and our supervisory staff monitors the actual wearing of PPE.
 Finally, when a non-conformity is observed in the field, it is reported to the relevant manager so that awareness can be raised and corrective action taken, if necessary.

 Latest news